bkanuka/blog/_posts/2013-12-13-offlineimap-mutt.md

 offlineimap > ~/mail-log 2>&1 &
 {% endhighlight %}

-Make this script and save it as `~/bin/mail-sync` and give it execute permissions.
+Copy this script and save it as `~/bin/mail-sync` and give it execute permissions.

 ## mail script
 I'd like to be able to open mutt and have offlineimap sync my mail in the background as long as mutt is open.
-At the end of the day, I should be able to close mutt and not have offlineimap syncing all night.
+At the end of the day, I should be able to close mutt and have offlineimap stop also.
-I also don't need to mess around with (ana)cron scripts.
+I also don't want to mess around with (ana)cron scripts.
 I called this script `mail`.
-There is already a built-in Linux command `mail`, so maybe this a bad idea, but I never used the built-in command so it hasn't bit me yet.
+There is already a built-in Linux command `mail`, so maybe this bad practice, but I never used the built-in command so it hasn't bit me yet.
-Name this whatever you want.
+If you don't like naming it `mail`, name it something else.

-{% highlight bash %}
+{% highlight bash %}#!/usr/bin/env bash
-#!/bin/bash

 while true      # run forever
 do
-    offlineimap > ~/mail-log 2>&1  # run offlineimap and copy log to ~/mail-log sleep 120   # sleep 2 minutes
+    offlineimap 2>&1 > ~/var/log/offlineimap.log  # run offlineimap and copy log to ~/mail-log
+    sleep 120   # sleep 2 minutes
 done &          # run loop in background
-LOOP_PID=$!     # copy PID of loop to a var mutt            # run mutt in foreground (also waits for mutt to exit)
+LOOP_PID=$!     # copy PID of loop
+mutt            # run mutt in foreground (and waits for mutt to exit)

-kill $LOOP_PID              # these two lines are a cool trick to kill the wait $LOOP_PID 2>/dev/null  # infinite loop and hide the error that generates
+kill $LOOP_PID              # these two lines are a cool trick to kill the wait $LOOP_PID 2>/dev/null  # infinite loop and hide the error that it generates

 mail-sync &     # sync mail once more after mutt exits exit 0          # force script to exit "cleanly"